 - Most manufacturers will try and line up ads that coincide with coupons you see in the paper.
 So if you are a coupon clipper check the ads the week of or the next few weeks – chances are the item will be on sale and you can save even more with your coupon.

 - Believe or not, most stores are set up for you to make impulse buys.
 My advice is to stay away from displays and just follow your list around the aisles and do what I like to call “tunnel vision shopping”.

 - Buy store brands.
 While they may not seem so appealing, most of them are made by the major brands.
-Though, I admit not all store brands are created equal, most of them are just as good or better then your favorite brand.
+Though, I admit not all store brands are created equal, most of them are just as good or better than your favorite brand.
 Give em a try and save a bundle.

 - My last tip for you is a healthy one.
-Try and stay away from frozen dinners, entrees, meals for two and any shelf stable box dinner with meat because the sodium content is ridiculously high – I mean crazy high.
+Try and stay away from frozen dinners, entrees, meals for two, and any shelf-stable box dinner with meat because the sodium content is ridiculously high – I mean crazy high.
 Just take a look at the label the next time you want that quick meal.

 Are there any grocery shopping secrets not mentioned that you find helpful?